kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Class Definition

-Class definition MUST place curly braces on the same line.
+The opening curly brace MUST be placed on the same line.

 #### &#10006; Incorrect